Paul Budde

 While statistics recorded in the Middle Ages are not always very reliable, they certainly provide a good indication of the scale of the events.

-On September 28 1014 the, by that time again partially closed coast line of the Low Countries, was breached.
-In Zeeland the island of Walcheren suffered a particularly large amount of damage.
+On September 28 1014 the, by that time the again partially closed coast line of the Low Countries, was breached.
+In Zeeland the island of Walcheren suffered a particularly significant damage.
 It took years before people managed to get their lives back on track.
-The chronicle of the Quedlinburg abbey in Saxony reports that thousands of people died.
+The chronicle of the Quedlinburg Abbey in Saxony reports that thousands of people died.

 A decade later on November 2 1024 a flood was mentioned in Annales Blandiniensis (Ghent), this one probably only affecting the Flemish coast and in particular the region of the Yser mouth.